Apple pushes S&P 500 to record close; Boeing hits Dow

-NEW YORK Stocks ended mostly higher on Wednesday, with the S&P 500 closing at a record on Apple's bullish results, though Boeing weighed on the Dow and conflicts in Ukraine and the Gaza Strip kept the broader market's gains in check.
+NEW YORK U.S. stocks ended mostly higher on Wednesday, with the S&P 500 closing at a record on Apple's bullish results, though Boeing weighed on the Dow and conflicts in Ukraine and the Gaza Strip kept the broader market's gains in check.

 Biotech stocks ranked among the day's biggest gainers, boosted by some strong results and drug trial data.
 The Nasdaq Biotech index jumped 2.2 percent in its fourth straight day of gains.